CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab19-Gettingstarted.md

 ## Architecture

-The lab architecture demonstrates how Azure AI Language enables custom text classification using uploaded documents and application integration:
+The lab architecture demonstrates how Azure AI Translator enables real-time text translation and application integration:

 1. **Azure AI Language Resource:** Learning how to provision an AI Language service in the Azure portal that provides the core NLP capabilities, including training, deploying, and hosting custom classification models.